 10 Ways to Dare to Live a Wholehearted and Authentic Life After 60

-Happy New Year!
-Well?
-Did you or didn’t you make New Year’s resolutions this year?
+Did you or didn’t you make New Year’s resolutions last year?
 Studies show there are those who go through the process year after year.
 Inevitably, disappointment follows.

 An alternative offered in recent years, is to create intentions.
 Resolutions equate with promises.
 Intentions more easily become a part of who we are.
 They are mindsets.
 A subtle shift from resolutions is all that’s required to set one on the path to success.
 But are we all able to make that shift?